JEP draft: Code reflection (Incubator)

 and inlining models into other models.
 We will continue to explore the code

-model transformation design to better understand how we can improve the API
+model transformation design to better understand how we can improve it across

 Alternatives